Guardian Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 even stronger.

-Deep Allegiance, the Kyrian-specific Conduit, can be a bit
+Deep Allegiance, the Kyrian-specific Conduit, great for reducing

 Savage Combatant provides us with some more damage on